How To Meditate For Beginners Step By Step

 Meditation for Beginners at a Glance

-Meditation for beginners is a secular attention practice: you choose a posture, set a timer, rest attention on one anchor, and return when the mind wanders.
-Success is not a blank mind; success is noticing and returning.
+Before you start, treat meditation for beginners as a secular attention practice: choose a steady posture, rest attention on one anchor, and come back when the mind drifts.
+The aim is not an empty mind.
+The useful skill is noticing the drift and beginning again.

 For a first session, 5 minutes is enough.
-Sit on a kitchen chair, cushion, or supported bed position.
-Keep the spine upright but not stiff.
-Pick one anchor, such as breath, sound, or feet on the floor.
+Sit on a cushion, stand, or use any supported position that lets you stay alert without bracing.
+Keep the spine upright but not rigid.
+Pick one anchor, such as breathing, nearby sound, or the feeling of your hands resting.

-Thoughts will show up.
-A grocery list may appear after three breaths.
+Thoughts will arrive.
+You may remember an airport queue sign, a hospital rounds detail, or the coffee aroma from earlier after only a few breaths.
 That is normal.
-The beginner move is simple: notice the thought, let it be there, and restart without making a problem out of it.
+The beginner move is simple: notice the thought, allow it to be present, and restart without turning it into a problem.

 Quietly restart.
 Again and again.